-The Auberge de Provence is a baroque building in Republic Street, Valletta, built for the Order of Saint John in 1571.
-It was designed by the Maltese architect Girolamo Cassar, who directed the building of most important buildings in the early days of Valletta.
-The building’s is imprinted with Manneristcharacteristics usually associated with Cassar.
+The Auberge de Provence was built in 1571 to house the knights of the Order of Saint John from the langue of Provence.
+It was designed by the Maltese architect Girolamo Cassar, who directed the building of most of the important buildings in the early days of Valletta.
+The building featured Mannerist characteristics usually associated with Cassar.

 The Grand Salon on the first floor is the most ornate room in the building.
 The Knights used it for business discussions, and as a refectory and banqueting hall, where they sat at long tables according to seniority.